 In accordance with legislative requirements and OMB guidance, we conduct risk assessments at least once every three years to identify programs that may have a significant risk of improper payments.
 We perform our assessments on contract payments, purchase cards, travel cards, claims and vouchers, and payroll.
 Based on our last risk assessment for the period ended Sept.
-30, 2017, we determined that our programs and activities are low risk and are not susceptible to significant improper payments.
-We will complete the next assessment during the first quarter of FY 2021 for the period ended Sept.
-30, 2020.
+30, 2020, we determined that our programs and activities are low risk and are not susceptible to significant improper payments.